 Under a plan to realise the full potential of the Australian Synchrotron – a plan that will support Australian and New Zealand discovery and innovation into the future – new beamlines, each providing techniques not yet available in our region, will be built.
 This expansion will give Australian and New Zealand researchers access to the specialised tools and techniques needed for critical research in growth areas and areas of national priority: in energy, resources, advanced manufacturing, food, health and medical research, materials and textile science and the environment.

-Bright sets out details of the seven planned beamlines.
+Bright sets out details of seven planned beamlines.
 This plan has been many years in the making, built from the ideas and expertise contributed by our users, our brightest minds and our funding partners.
+An eighth beamline, is to be defined and funded during the build process, allowing for a more flexible response to ongoing developments in science and technology.

 We welcome feedback from the user community regarding the plan and seven new beamlines.
 To provide feedback, or for enquires, please contact: firstname.lastname@example.org